MicrosoftDocs/cloud-adoption-framework/docs/govern/assess-cloud-risks.md

 ### Determine risk impact

 Estimate the quantitative or qualitative impact of the risk occurring on the organization.
-A dollar amount is a common way to represent quantitative risk impact.
+A monetary amount is a common way to represent quantitative risk impact.
 Low, medium, and high are common labels for qualitative risk impact.
 To determine risk impact, follow these recommendations:

 - *Conduct financial analysis.* Estimate the potential financial loss of a risk by looking at factors such as the cost of downtime, legal fees, fines, and the cost of remediation efforts.